God Makes All Things New

 What Is God Saying?

-God is the Author of completeness, the ‘author and finisher of our faith’ (Heb.
+God is the author of completeness, the “author and finisher of our faith” (Heb.
 12:2) and of everything else.
 That is why our Lord is the Alpha and the Omega, the First and the Last, the Beginning and the End.
-In Genesis 2:1-3 we read that God finished creation.
+In Genesis 2:1-3, we read that God finished creation.
 In John 19:30, Jesus finished our redemption.
-Heaven is where and when God will finish everything, and complete His perfect plan.
-There will be nothing to spoil the perfecti0n nor mar the glory of what He has in store for those who love Him: no pain of sickness, no sorrow of parting, no tears of grief, no groping for light, no burden of guilt.
+Heaven is where and when God will finish everything and complete his perfect plan.
+Nothing will spoil the perfection nor mar the glory of what He has in store for those who love him: no pain of sickness, no sorrow of parting, no tears of grief, no groping for light, no burden of guilt.

 That is what the final chapters of the Bible are all about.
 God is on the throne.
 God rules.
-Sin and death are conquered.
+He has conquered sin and death.
 Everything is new, eternally new.
-These passages are more to be appreciated than interpreted, more to be enjoyed than analyzed.
+These passages are more to be appreciated than interpreted and more enjoyed than analysed.
 It is enough for us to know that God is on the throne.
 The last chapter of God's Word is the first chapter of God's forever.
-The first chapters of the Bible tell us God made all things.
+The first chapters of the Bible tell us that God made all things.
 The last chapters tell us God makes all things new.

 How Does This Apply To Us?